AzulSystems/IntelligenceCloudEvaluationLab/readme.md

     3. the instructions for importing an AVD report into a spreadsheet - they are at the end of this README.
 - End up with a running instance in AIC for both AVD and CI.
 Class-level CI is enabled by default.
 - Ensure that you can generate an AVD report in the product UI and that if needed you can convert it to a spreadsheet (your Azul SE will assist you with this)
-- Ensure that you can generate an ACI report using the Intelligence Cloud Client
+- Ensure that you can generate a CI report using the Intelligence Cloud Client

 ## Prerequisites